linuskang/bubbly/README.md

 - Public venue and transport management groups

 These partnerships could ensure an accurate, nationwide database of water bubblers is maintained.
 Furthermore, the platform is designed to be extensible: future updates are planned to include locating public toilets, as well as other essential amenities.

+Additionally, Bubbly is open source by nature, allowing anyone to contribute or build on it, and by sharing the platform and waypoint data, it helps people across Australia access clean drinking water bit by bit.

 In a world where access to something as basic as clean drinking water can still be a challenge, Bubbly aims to make a meaningful impact.
 With over 5,000 water bubblers already mapped, the platform is paving the way towards universal, free access to clean drinking water for everyone in Australia, one bubbler at a time.